chanceback/cryptoMS/README.md

 requests.get('http://localhost:3000')
 ```
 ## How To RECEIVE Data
-Store the request in a variable and use the json() method to create a JSON object from the response.
-It will also throw an error if a JSON was not received.
+Store the response and use the json() method to create a JSON object from it.
+The json() method will also throw an error if it detects a JSON was not received.
 ```
 response = requests.get('http://localhost:3000')
 crypto_data = response.json()
 ```
-Navigate the data as you would a regular JSON file in python.
+Navigate and parse the data as you would a regular JSON file in python.
 ```
 print(f'Name: {crypto_data["data"][0]["id"]}, Price USD: ${crypto_data["data"][0]["priceUsd"]}')
 ```